I Love My Coffee Black slated to open coffee shop at Englewood Save A Lot

 I Love My Coffee Black plans to open its first brick-and-mortar location at the site by the end of the year, according to founder Kavia Simmons.
 The 150-square-foot cafe, at 832 W. 63rd St., will serve coffee, tea and pastries.

 Simmons hopes to host a grand opening later this month.
-Her license agreement stipulates that the initial partnership will run for one year, until March 2024.
+Her license agreement stipulates the initial partnership will run until March 2024.
 A monthly 5% fee of gross monthly sales will be paid to Yellow Banana, the license agreement says.

 Yellow Banana did not return a request for comment.